Resetting network objects when out of bounds

 You can configure network objects to reset if they leave a defined region.
 For example, you could configure tennis balls to return to a rack if they move outside the bounds of a tennis court.

 You use a game object to define the boundary within which specified network objects must remain.
-Specifically, it is the bounds of the object's collider that defines the permissible region.
+Specifically, it is the bounds of the object's colliderarrow-up-right that defines the permissible region.
 We recommend that you use a Box Collider component so that you see an accurate representation of the boundary in the Unity editor.

 On another game object, add a Network Object Respawn Manager script component, and then add references to both boundary game object and the network objects that you want to restrict.